 - Hull Pot: an incredible waterfall next to Pen-y-ghent.

-- Force Gill Waterfall: a picturesque waterfall that can be found during the Whernside Walk.
+- Force Gill Waterfall: a picturesque waterfall that can be found during the Whernside Walk (one of the Yorkshire Three Peaks).

 - Rat Hole Waterfall: see the highest continuous single-drop underground waterfall in the UK at Gaping Gill.